kostandinazhupaj/SE_Project_Phase1/README.md

 Compatibility:
 The programme should work and display properly on the most recent iterations of the major web browsers .
 To make sure the programme adjusts to different screen sizes, such as PCs, tablets, and smartphones, responsive design strategies should be used.

+# Application Specifications
+## a.
+Architecture:

+## b.
+Database Model:

+## c.
+Technologies Used:
+PHP:The main server-side programming language chosen for creating the backend functionality of the expense tracking application is PHP (Hypertext Preprocessor).
+Because of its , widespread usage, and compatibility with MySQL, it's a great option for developing dynamic web applications.
+Because of PHP's adaptability, it can be seamlessly integrated with external  databases to provide efficient information processing and manipulation.

+MySQL: MySQL is used to store and administer the app's data An expense tracking program needs to be able to handle a great deal of transactional data, and this is something that its efficiency, adaptability, and reliability allow it to do.
+MySQL's PHP compatibility streamlines database interactions, making it easier for developers to access data quickly.

+JavaScript and CSS (Cascading Style Sheets): Layout and styling are handled by CSS, and user experience and interaction are improved with JavaScript.
+When combined, they make it possible to create a user interface that is both aesthetically pleasing and responsive, guaranteeing a smooth surfing experience on a variety of screens and devices.

+Framework: Frontend frameworks such as Angular or React can be used selectively to improve the user experience and speed up UI development

+## d.
+User Interface Design:

+## e.
+Security Measures: